zinzy/zinzy.website-v2/_pages/index.md

 ---
 layout: index
-title: Home
+title: Index
-id: home
+id: index
 permalink: /
 ---

-Hello, I'm [[about|Zinzy Waleson]], an Indieweb enthusiast, queer facilitator, and designer from [[Amsterdam]].
-This is my personal website, a place where I come to link and think.
-Thanks for stopping by, I hope you enjoy your time here.
+Hello, I'm [[about|Zinzy Waleson]] from [[Amsterdam]].
+You've reached my personal website, where I come to link and think.
+This space is an incomplete, unironic record of soft stances, lived experiences, and critical notes on the things I hold dear.